the-batfish/spotify-downloader/README.md

-1)Make sure you have downloaded ffmpeg executable from https://www.ffmpeg.org/download.html and extract it to any location of your choice.
+1)Make sure you have downloaded ffmpeg from https://www.ffmpeg.org/download.html and extract it to any location of your choice.

 ![image](https://user-images.githubusercontent.com/74890659/128459452-62e3fcec-4c50-4d93-a074-23a1dc215666.png)